day8/office-js-event-handler-memory-leak/README.md

 11. Under 'Developer Add-ins' click 'Content Add-in Memory Leak'
 12. If you get the error "We can't open this add-in from localhost" quit Excel, run `npm stop` and go to 7.
 13. If the Content Add-in loads successfully resize it so that you can see the 'Run' button.
+14. Open Windows Task Manager and observe the memory use of Excel
-14. Click the 'Run' button repeatedly.
+15. Click the 'Run' button repeatedly.

 ## Debugging